Using Cisco video systems for MS Teams or Near Me calls

 If you need more detail, please see our page on using a Room Kit Mini through USB.

-Room Kit installs – simply convert then connect
+Cisco Room installs – simply convert then connect

 Cisco Room Kit and Room Kit Plus systems were installed in many locations throughout NHS Scotland, often integrated into full room systems linked to multiple screens.
-They have great cameras, microphones and speakers and are easy to convert for use with MS Teams or Near Me.
-They offer A/V quality, surpassing many of the most expensive current video bars.
-With twin-screen systems, MS Teams’ pop-out capability for shared content allows a split between people on one screen and content on the other.
+They have excellent cameras, microphones and speakers and are easy to convert for use with MS Teams or Near Me.
+They offer A/V quality surpassing many of the most expensive current video bars.

 Conversion